A Fair Deal for Milwaukee

 Wauwatosa Public Library

-With County Supervisor James "Luigi" Schmitt, and County Supervisor Eddie Cullen, and Chairman Lipscomb.
+With County Supervisors James "Luigi" Schmitt, Eddie Cullen, and Chairman Lipscomb.

 Kozy Community Center

 With County Supervisor Sylvia Ortiz-Velez and Chairman Lipscomb.

-With County Supervisor John Weishan and County Supervisor Anthony Staskunas, and Chairman Lipscomb.
+With County Supervisors John Weishan and Anthony Staskunas, and Chairman Lipscomb.

 Franklin Public Library

-With County Supervisor Patti Logsdon, County Supervisor Anthony Staskunas, and Chairman Lipscomb.
+With County Supervisors Patti Logsdon, Anthony Staskunas, and Chairman Lipscomb.

 Clinton Rose Senior Center

 With County Supervisors Marcelia Nicholson, Felesia Martin, and Chairman Lipscomb.

 North Shore Library